mtibben/php-classname-fixer/README.md

 It can be used to convert code to use [PHP namespaces](http://php.net/manual/en/language.namespaces.php) or rename classes.

+Note: `php-classname-fixer` uses regexes to rewrite code.
+For that reason, it is assumed that files use the [PSR-2](http://www.php-fig.org/psr/psr-2/) code style.
+It is recommended that your code has been formatted that way before using this tool.

 ## How it works

 `php-classname-fixer` searches a directory for php files.
 It builds a map of classnames, then determines the implied PSR-0 classname from the location of the files.
 It then renames classes to use the implied PSR-0 class name.